 - I am a big fan of encrypting everything that moves across the internet.
 I think running DNS over UDP is a poor idea.
 Most DNS servers now have the option of running a separate TCP interface, but it still often isn’t the default for either servers or clients.
 Moving to TCP, even unencrypted TCP (still on port 53), removes the problem of the DDoS amplification attacks, although at the cost of making DNS requests take a little more bandwidth and a little more time.

 - But once you switch everything to use TCP for DNS, it is easy to encrypt that DNS traffic.
 This is known as DNS over TLS (DoT, which runs on port 853).
 This is the solution that everyone should be aiming for instead of DoH.
 While DoT is a little more bandwidth hungry than DNS over UDP, DoH is hugely more bandwidth hungry and much slower.
-This is because DoH must first setup a TCP connection, then it must setup a encrypted TCP session, then it must setup an entire HTTPS session (huge and bulky and overly complex) just to make a DNS request.
+This is because DoH must first setup a TCP connection and then it must setup an entire HTTPS session (huge and bulky and overly complex) just to make a DNS request.
 So, the first part of the answer is that the solution we should be going for is DoT instead of DoH.
 Beginning with Android 9 Pie, the OS uses DoT by default as long as it is supported by the DNS server.

 - Proponents of DoH point to scenarios where some type of ISP or government firewall blocks DoT traffic as a reason to use DoH (which runs on port 443 like normal HTTPS traffic).
 This is because DoH traffic looks a lot more like normal HTTPS traffic than DoT, so the argument is that it would be harder to block.
 While it is true that it would be marginally harder to block, it wouldn’t be that difficult to fingerprint it, because it doesn’t actually look that much like normal web browsing traffic.
 And the IP addresses DoH traffic is heading to are known DNS servers, so it would be fairly east to blacklist those IP addresses if one wanted to.
 However, the easiest solution to this problem is for all DoT servers to also run a DoH instance, and clients can downgrade from DoT to DoH instead of DNS over UDP if they cannot make a DoT connection.